 Gusts and Gales: A Book About Wind by Josepha Sherman

 Find out about the different types of winds, including global winds, trade winds, local winds, and breezes.
-Learn about extreme wind weather like hurricanes and tornadoes.
+Learn about severe wind weather like hurricanes and tornadoes.
 Your kids will love learning about the different types of weather created by wind.

 Lightning by Erin Edison